-In addition to mandatory continuing legal education (MCLE) requirements that all attorneys are subject to, newly admitted attorneys must complete 15 hours of specially approved continuing legal education courses on Vermont practice and procedure.
-At least 6 of the 15 hours must be earned by attendance at live courses.
+In addition to mandatory continuing legal education (MCLE) requirements that all attorneys are subject to, all newly admitted attorneys (regardless of licensing status) must complete 15 hours of specially approved continuing legal education courses on Vermont practice and procedure.
+A minimum of 9 of those 15 CLE hours must be earned by attendance at programs delivered either as Moderated Programming or Non-Moderated Programming with Interactivity as a Key Component, as those terms are defined in the Vermont Rules for Mandatory Continuing Legal Education.
 The 15 hours must be completed no earlier than 1 year before, and no later than 1 year after, admission to the bar.
 Note that courses taken to satisfy the first-year CLE requirement will count toward the MCLE requirement during your first reporting period.
 For more information on MCLE requirements, visit the Mandatory Continuing Legal Education page.

-If you are admitted by examination or transferred UBE score, you must also complete a six-month mentorship with a judge or attorney admitted to the Vermont bar for at least three years.
+If you are admitted by examination or transferred UBE score, you must also complete a six-month mentorship with a judge or attorney who practices in Vermont and has been admitted to the Vermont bar for at least three years.
 The mentorship must be completed within the first year after admission.
+(For applicants for admission by examination, the mentorship can commence no earlier than the date applicants receive notice of having passed the bar exam.
+For applicants for admission by transferred UBE score, the mentorship can commence no earlier than the date applicants receive notice that they are eligible for admission.)
 As part of the mentorship, you must meet regularly with your supervising judge or attorney no less than 10 times to discuss your practice and issues relevant to Vermont practice and procedure.
 You must also engage in at least 40 hours of activities on the Mentorship Program Checklist.